 double Sundowner seat, and Harley leather saddlebags.

-We sure enjoy this bike!
+I sure enjoy this bike!

 On Hwy 94, near the border with Mexico.